sclorg/mongodb-container/2.4/examples/replica/README.md

 **WARNING:**

-**This is only a Proof-Of-Concept example and it is not ment to be used in any production.
+**This is only a Proof-Of-Concept example and it is not meant to be used in any production.
 Use at your own risk.**

 ## What is MongoDB Replica Set?